Frequently Asked Questions

 Are there any other fees that I need to know about?

-If you are accepted into the residency, there is a $150.00 charge upon signing the contract.
-There are no other fees or costs associated with the residency.
+If you are accepted into the artist residency, family friendly, curatorial or culinary arts residency, there is a $200 per artist charge upon signing the residency contract.
+This fee serves as a placeholder and is not refundable.
+There are no other fees or costs associated with this residency.
+If you are accepted into the collaborative winter residency, the fee is $500 per person or $50 per day if you do not participate in the entire residency.

 How often can I apply?